If you love Buddhism as much as I do, you dont want to miss this.

 Ive always been fascinated by the history of Buddhism, and this is a great chance to learn about it.

-This is a history-of Buddhism online course free for everyone at the moment.
+This is a history-of Buddhism course that is free for everyone at the moment.
 It covers the Qin dynasty and how that led to the establishment of Buddhism in China.
 It was during this time that the imperial ideology of Cosmic Resonance came into existence.
 Later on, the course explains how self-actualization became important to Chinese culture.
 And from there we see the establishment of Buddhism and how the religion spread throughout China.

 2: Buddhism And Modern Psychology [take it here]